 Where development involves an existing building, more than one building type control may apply.

-For example:

-for single storey dwellings- the building type controls for single storey dwellings the building type controls for single storey dwellings- the
+For example: • for single storey dwellings- the building type control for dwelling houses apply:

-- for a single storey corner shop-the building type controls for single storey buildings, corner shops and corner commercial buildings, and commercial and industrial buildings apply; - for a single storey freestanding dwelling house-the building type controls for single storey buildings and dwelling houses apply.
+- for a single storey corner shop- the building type controls for single storey buildings, corner shops and corner commercial buildings, and commercial and industrial buildings apply; - for a single storey freestanding dwelling house- the building type controls for single storey buildings and dwelling houses apply.